 Close your eyes.
 Now open them.
 If you close your eyes again you might miss the holiday season: it’s so close.
 Have you figured out how you’re going to surprise, amaze and excite your customers this time?
 It goes without saying that you have to get personal with your holiday emails.
 At this point, it does not matter what out-of-the-box ideas you might have: if your emails are not personalized, if they don’t speak to your customers, they won’t work.
 And according to the most recent research, the most personalized emails enjoy an 80% conversion rate.

-Did you know that Gmail has over 1 billion active users?
+According to Adam Enfroy Gmail has over 1.5 billion active users?
 The crazy part is that the number does not even include the users of Outlook, Yahoo or bespoke professional emails.
 1 billion, that’s a huge number, right?
 Not to get lost in your emails, you got to be strategic and play a bit on the psychological triggers.
 With that in mind, when reaching out to your customers during the holidays, it’s important to stay focused on the festive mood.
 Using humor, engaging content and compelling subject lines can help you make the most of the holiday spirit.

 And if you’re having a creative block, here are some fresh ideas for your holiday email marketing.

 The holidays are filled with flickering candles, colorful lights and glowing jack-o-lanterns.
 Why not mimic this visuals in your emails, too?
 One way to create a more interactive email is to use a GIF, or a moving digital image.
 Using GIFs is an increasingly popular web design trend, and it’s no surprise why they are so popular among content marketers.